 If we look at the quality of products that are considered convenience food from a nutritional perspective, it can vary greatly.
 Frozen vegetables or fruits, for example, are just as beneficial to health as their fresh counterparts.
 Whole prepared meals, on the other hand, are of lower nutritional quality.

 Like so many modern food trends, this one has its pros and cons:

-However, ready meals and similar convenience food products also have disadvantages.
+However, ready meals and similar convenience food products also bring disadvantages.
 They “often have high levels of nutritionally unfavorable ingredients, such as table salt [note: not iodized], sugar, fat, and saturated fatty acids.”
 They are also often more expensive to purchase and ecologically energy-intensive to produce, store and prepare.

 So, as we can see, convenience food brings both advantages and disadvantages, and it is not for nothing that it is considered one of the most widespread among modern food trends.

 If you have any questions or comments, feel free to leave us a comment.
 Of course you can also send us an e-mail ( to firstname.lastname@example.org).

-And if you still want to know why so much bread ends up in the garbage, then we have
+And if you now still want to know why so much bread ends up in the garbage, then we have

 Elmadfa, Ibrahim & Claus Leitzmann.
-2019.
-Ernährung des Menschen.
-6., überarbeitete und aktualisierte Auflage.
-Stuttgart: Eugen Ulmer, S. 755-757
+2019. human nutrition.
+6th, revised and updated edition.
+Stuttgart: Eugen Ulmer, pp. 755-757

-This was: Modern food trends (1/2)
+That was: Modern nutrition trends (1/2)